Soil and Land Management

 Progress towards these goals has been slow, and this small research activity will provide a stocktake of development efforts across the agricultural systems—crops, livestock, vegetables, forestry—within 3 key livelihood zones identified by the TOMAK program of DFAT in Timor-Leste.
 The 3 proposed livelihood zones comprise Inland irrigable watersheds; Upland high altitude; and Southern rainfed.

-This research will provide valuable knowledge on the cultural, socioeconomic, and the agronomic context and potentials of the target livelihood zones.
-The information will help guide the design of investments in research and development initiatives that should improve the likelihood of successful and sustained impact in Timor-Leste.
+This research provides valuable knowledge on the target livelihood zones' cultural, socioeconomic, and agronomic context and potentials.
+The information will help guide the design of investments in research and development initiatives that improve the likelihood of successful and sustained impact in Timor-Leste.

 Map